Undergraduate program overview

 Interested in working with people?
 Want to make a difference?
 Enjoy identifying, analyzing and solving problems?
 Like being challenged by a variety of situations and technologies?
 Does becoming a CPA firm partner or a CEO sound like something worth thinking about?

-If you answered yes to any of the above, consider our Bachelor of Science in Accountancy degree program.
+If you answered yes to any of the above, consider our bachelor's degree in accountancy.

 Accountancy at W. P. Carey